-Fans of The Rolling Stones will be pleased to hear the rockers are back in business and will be taking to the stage again this spring - the first time they have played in the UK for five years.
+Fans of The Rolling Stones were pleased to hear that the rockers were back in business and took to the stage again last spring - the first time they had played in the UK for five years.

-The band, who have been chart-toppers since they formed in 1962, will perform in the UK as part of their Stones - No Filter tour.
+The band, who have been chart-toppers since they formed in 1962, performed in the UK as part of their Stones - No Filter tour.

-They will kick off the British leg on May 17th when Mick Jagger, 74, Keith Richards, 74, Charlie Watts, 76 and Ronnie Wood, 70, will play at Dublin's Croke Park.
-They will also perform at the London Stadium, Old Trafford Football Stadium in Manchester, BT Murrayfield Stadium in Edinburgh, Twickenham Stadium, and Principality Stadium in Cardiff, before heading to Europe in June.
+They kicked off the British leg on May 17th when Mick Jagger, 76, Keith Richards, 76, Charlie Watts, 78 and Ronnie Wood, 72, played at Dublin's Croke Park.
+They also performed at the London Stadium, Old Trafford Football Stadium in Manchester, BT Murrayfield Stadium in Edinburgh, Twickenham Stadium, and Principality Stadium in Cardiff, before heading to Europe.

 Jagger said performing in Britain is "really special" for the group, having not played here since 2013.